 Isolating the mobile device from other devices used for data synchronization is important to keep new data from contaminating existing data.
 If the device is found in a cradle or connected with a personal computer, pulling the plug from the back of the personal computer eliminates data transfer or synchronization overwrites.
 It is recommended that a capture of the personal computer's memory be extracted before "pulling the plug" as memory acquired generally proves to be of significant forensic value.
 The use of memory forensics tools for the capture of a personal computer's memory should be done by a qualified digital forensics professional.
 The mobile device should be seized along with associated hardware.
-Media cards, UICCs, and other hardware residing in the mobile device allows the possibility to acquire synchronized data from the hard disk that might not be obtained from the device.
+Media cards, UICCs, and other hardware residing in the mobile device should not be removed.
+Also, seizing the computer that was connected to the mobile device allows the possibility to acquire synchronized data from the hard disk that might not be obtained from the device.
 Any associated hardware such as media cards, UICCs, power adapters, device sleeves, or peripherals, should be seized along with related materials such as product manuals, packaging, and software.